Celtic68/grbUniformOrdering/WeeklyReflection.md

 through Paula's example for landing on the index page with no login.
 Before I watched the video, I wanted to be sure the login process was working as it should be and it is - YAY!
 I finished watching the video explaining the login button, so next up is getting the home page / login functionality up and running.
 Once this is set, I will deploy to AWS.

+I now have the index page, login, and logout functionality all working.
+I also redid the navigation menus to take advantage of Bootstrap 4 formatting and tested through the site for navigation.
+The next piece will be to get sha-1 hashing set up for the passwords and then deploy the current state of the application to AWS.